-Saint Bernadette School follows diocesan procedures regarding concussions and head injuries.
+Saint Bernadette Catholic School follows diocesan procedures regarding concussions and head injuries.
 In addition to these policies, Saint Bernadette parents are required to notify the school nurse of all diagnosed concussions.
-The school counselor will work with the student's teachers as well as the school nurse to establish an accommodation plan if necessary.
+The Director of Learning Resource will work with the student's teachers, as well as the school nurse, to establish an accommodation plan if necessary.